There have been a few books this year which have been unlike any I have read before, and this is certainly one of them.

 I read Axiomatic over a long period during my commute to work, interrupted by Normal People and Reckoning, so even though I thought it was clever and moving, I feel it would be better consumed in a more dedicated way.

-This is a book is no easy read, but it will make you think about the marginalised and traumatised, and to go some way in understanding the realities and complexities of their circumstances.
+This book is no easy read, but it will make you think about the marginalised and traumatised, and to go some way in understanding the realities and complexities of their circumstances.